 - The Arts of Dark and Light: Cassianus Vopiscus' expedition into the Western Desert.
 Vopiscus, a logistics expert, is well suited for the command and makes careful preparations to weather the strained supply situation, at first enjoying great success.
 However, his enemies have access to magic that he could hardly have anticipated...

 - Pyramids: When the kingdom of Djelibeybi (Ancient Egypt) is removed from time, the warring states of Tsort and Ephebia (equivalents to Troy and Ancient Greece) resume their war, which involves building giant wooden horses and waiting for the other side to drag them into their own city.

-- Small Gods has Vorbis (the unofficial leader of Omnia) plan his retaliatory counterattack against Ephebia before the actual attack (an Omnian speaker getting booed off stage, later retold as his getting murdered by the Ephebians) by having the army cross part of the desert and leave supply caches that the next group can use to cross the desert, taking the Ephebians by surprise.
+- Small Gods has Vorbis (the unofficial leader of Omnia) plan his retaliatory counterattack against Ephebia before the actual attack (an Omnian speaker getting booed off stage, later retold as his getting murdered by the Ephebians) by having the army cross part of the desert and leave supply caches that the next group can use to cross a little further, and so on, taking the Ephebians by surprise.

 - Jingo has Ankh-Morpork at war with Klatch (the Middle-Eastern cultures counterpart).
 Being led by Ankh-Morpork's finest military minds, the army of course left without adequate supplies, water or siege equipment and is attacking the single strongest fortified point in Klatch.
 Only Carrot, Vimes and Vetinari's presence prevents a total slaughter by getting the D'regs to not attack everyone, arresting both armies and agreeing to surrender rights to an island that sinks a few days later respectively.